 Occupational Safety and Health Administration (OSHA)'s rule “Improve Tracking of Workplace Injuries and Illnesses" requires establishments with 250 or more employees, as well as establishments with 20 or more employees in high risk industries, to electronically submit their 300A Form data to OSHA annually by March 2.

 This article reviews the steps employers must take to comply with the rule and submit your data electronically to OSHA using the agency's Injury Tracking Application (ITA).
 If you're new to OSHA recordkeeping, check out our Ultimate OSHA Recordkeeping guide for the basics.

 What data must organizations submit electronically to OSHA in 2020?

-This year, all covered establishments must electronically submit 300A form data for the 2017 calendar year by July 1, 2018.
+All covered establishments are required to electronically submit 300A form data for the previous calendar year by March 2.

 |Submission Year||Data Collected in Calendar Year||Establishments with 250 or More Employees||Establishments with 20-249 Employees||Submission Deadline|

 |2020||2019||Form 300A||Form 300A||March 2, 2020|

 What else should I know about the new final rule to Protect Worker Privacy?

 The new final rule also requires establishments to electronically submit their Employer Identification Number (EIN) along with their Form 300A injury and illness data, likely to assist in enforcement of the rule.

 It's important to keep in mind that the final rule to Protect Worker Privacy has not eliminated the requirement for employers to fill out and keep records of 300 and 301 forms, it has just eliminated requirements to submit this data to OSHA electronically.
 You should still keep records of these forms and should be ready to present them to a compliance officer as part of an OSHA inspection.